 Marquette University Academic Senate will conduct a vote to determine their trust in the leadership of Provost and current acting President Kimo Ah Yun, Executive Vice President Joel Pogodzinski and the Executive Leadership Team.

-UAS decided to present this resolution due to growing concern by some faculty about about a proposed increase in faculty workloads and budget cuts.
+UAS decided to present this resolution due to growing concern by some faculty about a proposed increase in faculty workloads and budget cuts.

 A resolution for a vote of no-confidence was announced at the UAS meeting Nov.
 18 and the official vote will take place at a closed special session of UAS next Monday.